bigheiniu/COVID-19-Dataloaders/README.md

 ## About

 ### Goal
 - This tool is easy to use.
 All the datasets are in [pandas.Dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) format which is easy for further data analysis.
-Researchers can run one python command to automatically load the dataset
+Researchers can run one python command to  load the dataset

         data = TweetIDCorpus.download(url_or_path)